wielkiborsuk/vim-http-client/README.md

 To check if you have the `requests` library, try `python -c 'import requests'`.
 If you get an error, try `pip install requests` to get the library.
 Many distros ship Python support with Vim and the `requests` library with Python.

-Once you have these, use your favorite Vim plugin manager to install `aquach/vim-http-client`!
+Once you have these, use your favorite Vim plugin manager to install `aquach/vim-http-client`, or copy `plugin` and `doc` into your `.vim` folder.

 ## Usage